Teskann/URDFast/documentation/usermanual.md

 ### Settings

-In this section are located the settings of NYXX.
+In this section are located the settings of URDFast.
 You can change the language or the output file name (don't add the file extension to the file name, it will be added automatically during code generation).

 Don't forget to click on *Apply* after you made your changes otherwise they won't be applied.

 ## Supported Files and Robot Types

 This program only supports XML URDF formatted files.
 XACRO files are not supported.
 If you don't know what is the URDF format, take a look at the [official documentation](http://wiki.ros.org/urdf/XML).
 Moreover, this program only supports **robots with a tree-like representation**.
 If you have loops in your physical architecture, it won't work because of infinite loops.
-This kind of robots may never be supported by this software as the tree representation is fundamental in the NYXX algorithms.
+This kind of robots may never be supported by this software as the tree representation is fundamental in the URDFast algorithms.

 Try to avoid commented lines `<!--...-->` in your URDF file, as some parsing errors have been detected with this, for some reason.
 This should be patched in a future version.
-If you can't parse the file althrough it should be correct, try to keep only `<link>` and `<joint>` elements (they are the only one used by NYXX).
+If you can't parse the file althrough it should be correct, try to keep only `<link>` and `<joint>` elements (they are the only one used by URDFast).
 If the parser keeps failing, consider reporting the bug.

 If you open a not-supported file, it will throw an error and this can lead to the program dies, depending on your operating system (errors are not handeled in the GUI yet).